Drayux/Catalyst/Install/02-config.md

 > `cp -r /usr/src/catalyst/System/Config/Pacman/* /etc`

 ### Mirrorlists
+Pacman performance can be substantially improved by selecting mirrors that are nearest your machine.
+This step is not required but it depends upon `rankmirrors (8)` which is provided by the package `pacman-contrib`.

 > `rankmirrors -n 5 /etc/pacman.d/mirrorlist > mirrorlist-artix`
 Generate a mirrorlist with the five fastest Artix mirrors _Optionally remove the original mirrorlist with `rm /etc/pacman.d/mirrorlist`._